Updated: Apr 13

 Your frustration is entirely understandable.
 So, let's break it down into baby steps.
 First, we will start with the top four tools you can use to create your flawless finish.

 Makeup sponges are one of the most straightforward tools to use in applying foundation.
-They are readable available, and cost-effective.
+They are readily available, and cost-effective.
 You don't have to search high and low for them, as you can find makeup sponges at many drug stores, beauty stores, and accessible online.
 They can cover a good amount of surface area on your face, which saves time.
 You can also multi-task with sponges by using them to soften and blend other products like blush.

 Makeup sponges come in different shapes and have slightly different pore levels.
 It is better to work with a sponge with tiny pores than one that is too smooth with no pores or too porous.
 The texture of the makeup sponge needs to be soft and pliable.
 Remember your skin is a living organ, and it can be sensitive; you will see the rewards of handling your skin gently by using compatible tools that do not irritate your skin.
 Sometimes I see makeup artists overworking a product by aggressively using their makeup tools.
 You do not want to pull and stretch your skin because it breaks down the texture and causes wrinkles.
 Note: this is different from gently messaging the skin on your face to increase blood flow, like having a spa day and getting a great facial.